IEEE 802.1aq: Tie-breaking

 The lowest PATHID is therefore the brown path {0,1}.

 This low PATHID algorithm has very desirable properties.
-The first is that it can be done progressively by simply looking for the lowest SYSID along a path and secondly because an efficient implementation that operates stepwise is possible by simply back-tracking two competing paths and looking for the minimum of the two paths minimum SYSIDs.
+The first is that it can be done progressively by simply looking for the lowest SYSID along a path, and secondly, because an efficient implementation that operates stepwise is possible by simply back-tracking two competing paths and looking for the minimum of the two paths' minimum SYSIDs.

 The low PATHID algorithm is the basis of all 802.1aq tie breaking.
 ECMT is also based on the low PATHID algorithm by simply feeding it different SYSID permutations – one per ECMT algorithm.
 The most obvious permutation to pass is a complete inversion of the SYSID by XOR-ing it with 0xfff... prior to looking for the min of two minimums.
 This algorithm is referred to as high PATHID because it logically chooses the largest PATHID path when presented with two equal-cost choices.

 In the example in figure 7, the path with the highest PATHID is therefore the blue path whose PATHID is {2,3}.
-Simply inverting all the SYSIDs and running the low PATHID algorithm will yield same result.
+Simply inverting all the SYSIDs and running the low PATHID algorithm will yield the same result.

-The other 14 defined ECMT algorithms use different permutations of the SYSID by XOR-ing it with different bit masks which are designed to create relatively good distribution of bits.
+The other 14 defined ECMT algorithms use different permutations of the SYSID by XOR-ing it with different bit masks, which are designed to create a relatively good distribution of bits.
 It should be clear that different permutations will result in the purple and green paths being lowest in turn.

 The 17 individual 64-bit masks used by the ECT algorithm are made up of the same byte value repeated eight times to fill each 64-bit mask.
-These 17 byte values are as follows:
+These 17-byte values are as follows: